Stability of Euclidean 3-space for the positive mass theorem: Introduction

-The stability problem for the Positive Mass Theorem has been the subject of several studies.
+{As pointed out to us by G. Huisken, the proof of Theorem \ref{main thm} can be applied to settle an open question about the rigidity of the Bartnik capacity $c_B(\Omega)$ (or Bartnik's quasi-local mass) of an admissible open Riemannian $3$-manifold $\Omega$.
+In \cite[Positivity Property 9.1]{HI01}, G. Huisken and T. Ilmanen found that either $c_B(\Omega)>0$, or $c_B(\Omega)=0$ and in that case $\Omega$ is a locally flat Riemannian manifold.
+R. Bartnik \cite{Bartnik89} conjectured that if $c_B(\Omega)=0$, then $\Omega$ is actually isometrically embedded inside Euclidean $3$-space $\mathbb{R}^3$.
+This is indeed true, as explained in Section \ref{cb}: \begin{thm} If $\Omega$ is admissible, then $c_B(\Omega)>0$, unless there is a Riemannian isometric embedding of $\Omega$ into the Euclidean 3-space $\mathbb{R}^3$. \end{thm} On the other hand, a construction due to M. Anderson and J. Jauregui \cite[Theorem 1.2]{AJ19} suggests that the metric closure of $\Omega$ might not always be isometrically embedded inside Euclidean $3$-space $\mathbb{R}^3$ (see Remark \ref{aj} for more comments). } The stability problem for the Positive Mass Theorem has been the subject of several studies.
 Many of those earlier works focused on proving stability results using the intrinsic flat topology of Sormani-Wenger \cite{SW11}, following the conjecture formulated by Lee-Sormani in \cite{LS14}.
-Tthe case of spherically symmetric asymptotically flat manifolds was addressed by Lee-Sormani \cite{LS14}, and was extended in \cite{BKS21}.
+The case of spherically symmetric asymptotically flat manifolds was addressed by Lee-Sormani \cite{LS14}, and was extended in \cite{BKS21}.
 The graphical setting was settled by papers of Huang, Lee, Sormani, Allen, Perales \cite{HL15,HLS17,HLP22,AP20}.
 Additionally, Sobolev bounds were obtained in \cite{Allen19}, and there were prior results on establishing $L^2$ curvature bounds and proving stability outside of a compact set \cite{BF99,FK01,Corvino05,Finster07,Lee09}.
 More recently, Kazaras-Khuri-Lee \cite{KKL21} were able to prove the stability conjecture under Ricci curvature lower bounds and a uniform asymptotic flatness assumption.
 See also \cite{ABK22} for stability under integral Ricci curvature bounds, isoperimetric bounds and a uniform asymptotic flatness assumption.
 The first named author \cite{Dong22} made progress on the original version of the stability conjecture, without additional curvature assumptions but still under a uniform asymptotic flatness assumption.
-Other recent works on stability in differential geometry include results for tori with almost nonnegative scalar curvature \cite{LNN20,Allen21,CL22}, and an intrinsic flat stability theorem for the entropy inequality established by the second named author \cite{Song23}.
+Other recent works on stability for scalar curvature include results for tori with almost nonnegative scalar curvature \cite{LNN20,Allen21,CL22}.